jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 - Extendable.

-## TL;DR:
+# TL;DR:

 Full code of the example is available [here](../examples/error-handling/src/main/java/com/jacekmarchwicki/example/MainActivity.kt)

-## Idea
+# Idea

-The ida about errors are quite simple.
-They can appear in some time, and can be resolved in future.
+The idea of errors is quite simple.
+They can appear in some time and can be resolved in future.
 Sometimes they can be resolved without user interaction (like user device will reconnect to WiFi network automatically).

-So good way of thinking about errors is that they are some kind of temporary state of the application, that you should show to a user.
+So good way of thinking about errors is that they are some kind of temporary state of the application, that you should be presented to a user.
 I think the word `state` is pretty important when we would like to implement error handling.

-## Testimony
+# Testimony

-This article is not about how you should make requests to your API, and how you should handle async calls so lets assume the following example is perfect way to do API request and I will use it in examples.
+This article is not about how you should make requests to your API, and how you should handle async calls, so let's assume the following example is the perfect way to do API request and I will use it in examples.

 ```kotlin
 class MyActivity : Activity {